eminmuhammadi/EmigaLogger/README.md

 <h1 align="center">EmigaLogger for Browsers</h1>
 <div align="center">
-EmigaLogger combines several modules to send valuable client-side valuable information to a database
+EmigaLogger combines several modules to send a valuable client-side information to the database
 </div>

 ## Install